-1. Start by scraping out as much of the gooey resin as you can.
+1. Scrape out as much of the gooey resin as you can.

-2. If after removing the sticky resin, your resin art or charms are uneven, e.g. large craters or cracks are present, you will have to mix new resin and use it to fill the voids.
+2. If your surface has large craters or cracks after removing the sticky resin, you will have to mix more resin and use it to fix the voids.

 Think of it like spackling and use it to fill in gaps.
-Allow to cure before moving on to the next step.
+Make sure your resin is dry before moving on to the next step.

-5. Recoat with a new batch of freshly mixed resin.
+5. Recoat with a new batch of mixed resin.

 Give yourself a high-five because you just learned how to fix sticky resin.

 Tired of creating with resin only to have it come out sticky, bendy, or full of bubbles?

 I get it.
 It’s enough to make you think resin doesn’t work.
 It’s why I wrote the book Resin Fundamentals.
 For less than the cost of a resin kit, you can buy the book and read it today.
 You’ll go from confused to confident with resin in an afternoon.